Bhargav863/DevOps_learning/Ansible/variables/readme.md

 Different ways to specify variables in ansible
 1) Define variables at play level.
 2) Define variables at task level and override the playlevel variables.
-   * Example: Refer to the playbook vars_at_playlevel.yaml
+   * Example: Refer to the playbook vars_at_playlevel.yaml for the 1st and 2nd way of defining.
+3) variables from the command prompt.